Initiation of Student Conduct Process

 Section D: Organizations

 Any group comprised of St. John’s University students, including (but not limited to) all Student Government Inc.-recognized student groups, Greek letter organizations and athletic teams, may be charged with violations of the Student Code of Conduct.
 The group’s executive board may be held both collectively and individually responsible when alleged violations of the Code of Conduct by one or more of its members take place with the direct or implied consent of its leadership.
-Individual members who knew or should have known that violations were being or would be committed are also subject to disciplinary action.
+Individual members who knew or should have known that violations were being or would be committed may be subject to disciplinary action.
 The Office of Student Conduct reserves the right to address organizational behavior that takes place both on campus and off campus.

-Student groups may be subjected to interim actions including, but not limited to, an interim suspension as described in Section B. If the investigation reveals that individual members are subject to disciplinary action, those individuals will be referred to the Dean of Students or designee for participation in the student conduct process.
+Student groups may be subjected to interim actions including, but not limited to, an interim suspension as described in Section B. If the investigation reveals that individual members are subject to disciplinary action, those individuals shall be referred to the Dean of Students or designee for participation in the student conduct process.